kadirahq/nofat/README.md

 **ignore files**

-Add the `lib` directory to your `.gitignore` file and `src` directory to your `.npmignore` file.
+You may add the `lib` directory to your `.gitignore` file and `src` directory to your `.npmignore` file.
 Note that having a `.npmignore` file is important because otherwise npm will use your `.gitignore` file as your `.npmignore` file which is not what we want.

 **writing tests**